Time Bandits (1981)

 The cowboys attempt to wrangle Evil with their lassos, but he begins to spin and the centrifugal force sends them flying.
 Evil's skull opens up and a wicked looking pole extends from it, producing a knife which cuts the ropes which unsuccessfully bound him.
 When the archers attempt to skewer them with their well-aimed arrows, Evil essentially turns himself into a pincushion and fires the arrows right back at their sources.

 Although the hodge-podge group puts up what could be considered a good effort, all efforts to foil evildoing prove in vain and all certainly seems lost.
-But then, out of nowhere, The Supreme Being appears in human form (Ralph Richardson) and turns Evil into brittle stone.
+But then, out of nowhere, The Supreme Being appears in human form (Ralph Richardson) and turns Evil into black brittle stone.
 While Randall tries to apologize to The Supreme Being for his groups actions, The Supreme Being reveals that everything which had occurred was actually all part of his plan.

 The Supreme Being (nicknamed 'SB' by the dwarfs) goes on to briefly explain that he let the midgets borrow the map because, as it turns out, Evil was HIS creation after all and the Supreme Being simply wanted to see it put to the test.
 Free will is the reason why evil still exists, he explains.
 He instructs them to dispose of Evil's crumbling bits and pieces into a English Post Box he has provided in order to rid the world of it and warns them not to touch it with their bare hands.
 Unbeknownst to them, one chunk is overlooked and slowly begins to fester.
 The SB forgives the dwarfs for their insolence, deciding demotion and a pay cut will suffice as a good enough punishment and announces that it is time to go (presumably back to Heaven).
 With the time map safely in hand, SB and the dwarfs then leave an indignant Kevin behind "to carry on the fight."
 Soon, however, the festering piece of Evil begins to smolder and in moments Kevin is enveloped in a cloud of thick, strangely yellow-colored smoke.

 Almost instantaneously, Kevin wakes up to find himself back in his bed, surrounded now by thick, black smoke.
-Two firemen burst through his door just in time and rush him from his burning home.
+Two firemen burst through his bedroom door just in time and rush him from his burning home.
 Outside, his parents fight over which kitchen appliances should have been saved from the flames and seem to have no concern for whether Kevin had made it out of the house alive or not.
 It is now morning as Kevin watches the growing flames lick at his home as firemen hose it down and begin to get the fires under control.
 One of the two firemen who saved him walks by and asks if he is all right, and then says "You're a very lucky boy."
 On second look, Kevin recognizes the fireman as the spitting image of King Agamemnon.
 Baffled, wondering if it was all a dream, Kevin checks his pockets for any evidence of his journey and is amazed to find all of the Polaroid snapshots that he took while on his adventures, thus confirming that it wasn't a dream after all.

 But before Kevin can show the photos and proof of his time traveling adventures to his bickering parents, another fireman emerges from the home with a charred toaster oven in hand, declaring that it was the cause of the fire, which was left on overnight.
 His parents open the appliance, revealing the smoking chunk of evil rock lying inside.
 Kevin gasps, realizing it was the source of the fire.
 "Mum, Dad!"
 He warns, "It's Evil!
 Don't touch it!"
 But as always, his stupid parents foolishly ignore him and touch it anyway to remove it.
 They both explode on contact with the black rock, leaving almost no trace behind.
 When Kevin turns around looking for help, he sees King Agamemnon-turned-fireman winking at him who then drives away in his fire truck along with the rest of the firemen now that the fire is put out.
-Kevin is left all alone and bewildered on the front lawn to look back at the smoldering remains of his destroyed house and (now dead) parents while his nosy neighbors look on.
+Kevin is left all alone and bewildered on the front lawn to look back at the smoldering remains of his destroyed house and smoldering (now dead) parents while his nosy neighbors look on.

 The camera zooms out from the town, the world, and the galaxy to reveal its location on the Supreme Being's map.
 The Supreme Being's hands then roll up the map, ending the film.